Thursday, August 21, 2025

 So talking them into it rarely works, and even then only for a few days at most.
 The only reliable way is to restrict access: put the phone away, turn off the computer.
 Of course, they will get bored.
 But boredom is valuable because it pushes you to be creative, to explore, to come up with something new.
 If the phone is always there to fill every empty moment, the brain never learns how to generate its own entertainment or ideas.

 For parents, holding the line is hard because kids will push back, they’ll get angry, and they’ll try to negotiate their way around the rules.
 We use Google Family Link to limit his mobile phone time and app access.
-He’s allowed to use his computer only on weekends, for up to three hours per day.
-When he breaks the rules by secretly giving himself more time from his mothers phone or exceeding the 3 hour computer limit, we take away his phone or computer for a couple of days.
-During the school semester, he also goes on a digital detox before and during exams, meaning the phone and computer are completely put away for more than a week.
+During school semester, he’s allowed to use his computer only on weekends, for up to three hours per day.
+When he breaks the rules by secretly giving himself more time on his mother’s phone or by exceeding the three-hour computer limit, we take away his phone and computer for a couple of days.
+Before and during exam weeks, he also goes on a digital detox, meaning the phone and computer are completely put away for 2 weeks.